MHaris-Dev/Basic-Test-Cases-For-LinkedIn/README.md

 > Ensure that the user can control their recommendation visibility and privacy settings.

-## Profile page:
-> Verify that the profile page loads quickly and without any errors.

-> Check that the user's profile information, such as their name, title, and experience, is displayed correctly.

-> Ensure that the user can edit and update their profile information without any issues.

-> Verify that the user can customize their profile privacy and visibility settings.

 ## Pulse page:
 > Check that the Pulse page loads quickly and without any errors.